The Best Waste Management Practices

 Businesses donate quite a lot, mainly due to positive company rep and tax deductions.
 After all, it’s a cost-effective way of getting rid of the things you don’t need.
 Why throw away working and undamaged equipment when it can go into the hands of the needy and unfortunate?

 Almost anything can be donated.
-For example, old furniture and wardrobe can go to any local Goodwill, while different charities will gladly take any extra food.
+For example, old furniture and wardrobes can go to any local Goodwill, while different charities will gladly take any extra food.
 You can even donate office materials to schools and orphanages that might require them.
 The best way to go about it is to find a local charity organization and work out a deal regarding what you intend to donate on a weekly, monthly, or yearly basis.

 The Paperless, Digital Route